anc2001/anc2001.github.io/content/projects/tree-gen/index.md

 SP-GAN morphs a sphere of points into the final pointcloud.
 Correspondence between points on the starting sphere and the final pointcloud is shown below.

 ![](correspondence.png)

+## Description
+<a target="_blank" href="https://github.com/anc2001/SP-GAN"> {{< icon "Github" >}}Github Link</a>

+A dataset of procedurally generated trees was created with the blender addon [Treegen](https://github.com/friggog/tree-gen).
+These trees were then converted into point clouds with Poisson disk sampling.
+The model [SP-GAN](https://github.com/liruihui/SP-GAN) was trained for 300 epochs on this point cloud data.